Hartford (and Formerly Aetna) Disability Insurance Claims Attorneys

 You are going to want an attorney in your case because they are going to have a much better understanding of what needs to be included in your initial application.
 You can increase the chances of your application being approved by having it reviewed by a lawyer.

 Another advantage of an attorney is that they will also be able to identify common insurance company mistakes.
 The lawyer will know when claims have not been administered correctly and can hold the Hartford accountable for these errors.

 It is also beneficial to have an attorney to deal with any unusual requests that you might get from the Hartford.
 You may be presented with specific forms that you do not want to complete if they are being used to argue that you are able to return to work, and you could also be asked to submit to an independent medical examination (IME), which is an exam performed by a doctor picked explicitly by an insurance company that you will want to speak with a lawyer about before attending.

-Abell and Capitan Law has offices in Philadelphia, Newtown Square, and Chadds Ford in Pennsylvania as well as a Louisville, Kentucky location.
+Capitan Law has offices in Philadelphia, Newtown Square, and Chadds Ford in Pennsylvania as well as a Louisville, Kentucky location.
 We serve clients nationwide.

 Long-term disability insurance is designed to cover illnesses and injuries that will cause people to miss extended periods of work.
 Common examples of illnesses and injuries the Hartford lists as covered by long-term disability insurance include rheumatism, sprains and strains, pregnancy complications, heart attacks, pneumonia, stroke, scoliosis, back pain, and coronary artery disease.

 Long-term disability insurance for the Hartford can pay up to 67 percent of income loss.
 The maximum benefit may be $3,000 up to $10,000 per month.